 And I’m not an exception to the rule.
-In 2016, Lexington Law successfully removed over 362,000 bankruptcies from individuals’ credit report.
+In 2016, Lexington Law successfully removed over 362,000 bankruptcies from individuals’ credit reports.
 In total, they removed over 9 million negative items for the year.

-So if you have other negative items plaguing your credit report in addition to a bankruptcy, Lexington Law is your go-to resource to get those items successfully removed.
+So if you have other negative items plaguing your credit in addition to a bankruptcy, Lexington Law is your go-to resource to get those items successfully removed.

 They’ll also make sure that all your credit information is correct, which is especially tricky even after your bankruptcy has been discharged.
 Those creditors are required to adjust their reporting of your discharged accounts, but many fail to do so.

-It’s up to you to make sure your credit report is accurate and it often takes the help of a professional like Lexington Law to ensure this happens.
+It’s up to you to make sure your credit history is accurate and it often takes the help of a professional like Lexington Law to ensure this happens.

 Bankruptcy Removed from My Equifax Credit Report:

 Bankruptcy Removed from My TransUnion Credit Report:

-You have no idea how grateful I am that I found Lexington Law.
-I was finally able to purchase my first home at a great interest rate.
+After working with Lexington Law, I was finally able to purchase my first home at a great interest rate.
 I am now able to get any loan or credit card that I desire.
 My credit scores have improved significantly:

 What Other Clients Are Saying